sipgate-io/sipgateio-personalaccesstoken-python/README.md

 **Note:** Basic Auth requires the credentials to be Base64-encoded.
 **Note:** The base64 encoder requires byte-like-objects.
 We use `.encode('utf-8')` and `.decode('utf-8')` to convert strings to byte-like-objects and vice versa.

+> If OAuth should be used for `Authorization` instead of Basic Auth we do not suply the auth object in the request options.
+Instead we set the authorization header to `Bearer` followed by a space and the access token: ```Authorization: `Bearer ${accessToken}`,```.
+For an example application interacting with the sipgate API using OAuth see our [sipgate.io python OAuth example](https://github.com/sipgate-io/sipgateio-oauth-python).

 ---

 We use the python package 'requests' for request generation and execution.